Story: National Party

 Coalition government

 Under the new mixed-member proportional representation (MMP) system Bolger retained power in 1996, in a coalition with New Zealand First.
 But he was ousted as leader on 8 December 1997 by Transport Minister Jenny Shipley, who became New Zealand’s first woman prime minister.
 Shipley led the party to defeat in 1999 after breaking up the coalition in August 1998.
 Successive leaders Bill English (2001–3) and the neoliberal Don Brash (2003–6) failed to win office in 2002 and 2005 respectively.
-The party then turned to John Key, who won resoundingly in 2008 with a 44.9% party-vote share, and formed a coalition government with the Māori Party, ACT and UnitedFuture.
+The party then turned to John Key, who won resoundingly in 2008 with a 44.9% party-vote share, and entered into confidence-and-supply agreements with the Māori Party, ACT and UnitedFuture.
+These agreements were made again after the 2011 and 2014 elections.

 Return to consensus